iamMwirigi/ISSUE-TRACKER/README.md

 - Use the returned `id` from create/list endpoints for retrieve, update, and delete.
 - For file uploads, use FormData instead of JSON and include the file in the `attachments` field.
 - Supported file types: images (jpg, png, gif), documents (pdf, doc, docx), and other common formats.
+- All responses now include nested objects with names/usernames instead of just IDs for better readability.
 - If you get an error, check the response for details and make sure your request matches the documented format.